lode-braced/dvd-rw/README.md

 - Builtin matchers are both hashed (for indexing) and compared (for equality) using these features: host, method, path, query, headers, scheme.
-- You can customize match_on to include only what you need; fewer, stable features yield smaller keys and fewer index buckets.
+- You can customize match_on to include only what you need; e.g., not matching on host
 - extra_matchers is a list of callables taking (recorded_request, incoming_request) and returning bool, applied after the hash bucket filter.
+Use this to build your own matching logic not supported by the base matcher(s)
 - For high throughput:
-    - Keep match_on minimal but sufficient (e.g., avoid headers if not necessary).
-    - Prefer deterministic, immutable features; expensive computations will hurt performance.
-    - The index stores per-bucket lists of (list_index, Request, Response|ExceptionInfo) for lightweight scans.
+    - Use match on over extra matchers as much as possible.
+Generally, the more matchers you have, the faster request lookup can run.

 ## Response selection semantics